bruhad-dave/bruhad-dave/README.md

 **`@Work==True`**

-I enjoy learning about and using computational/bioinformatics strategies that can help figure out how biology works.
-I'm broadly interested in contributing to research on human health and disease, including human genetic disorders and cancer, and especially pathogen genomics and infectious diseases.
-I am also interested in the area of evolutionary biology, particularly as it pertains to the aforementioned fields.
+I am a bioinformatician and budding (biological) software developer interested in working on problems in human health and disease.
+My research interests include pathogen genomics & infectious diseases, human genetic disorders, cancer genomics, and evolutionary biology (particularly as it pertains to the aforementioned fields).

 I am currently a research intern at EMBL-EBI, working with Dr John Lees and contributing to the maintenance and development of a couple of pre-existing open-source bioinformatic tools.

 Previously, as a project assistant at IISER, Pune, I worked with Dr Nishad Matange's lab, analysing DNA sequencing data from lab-evolved drug-resistant *E. coli* lines, as well as performing some exploratory analysis on data from nosocomial bacteria.
 Before that, I completed my master's thesis under the supervison of Dr Krishanpal Karmodiya at IISER, Pune, where I examined the landscape of transcriptomic variation in the malaria parasite, *Plasmodium falciparum*[^1].

 **`@Work!=True`**

-I enjoy reading speculative fiction broadly defined (science-fiction, fantasy, et al.); I also write in this genre[^2]<sup>,</sup>[^3]; I'm hoping to read all of the sff classics I haven't yet gotten to, some time soon!
+I enjoy reading speculative fiction broadly defined (science-fiction, fantasy, et al.); I also write in this genre[^2]<sup>,</sup>[^3]; I'm hoping to get to all of the sff classics I haven't yet read some time soon!
 I also enjoy endlessly organizing stuff, constantly making lists of things to read/watch/listen to later, curating playlists, and running.

 **`if "--help":`**

-I frequently write, and sometimes also speak, parenthetically and with em dashes 🙂.
+I frequently write -- and sometimes also speak -- parenthetically and with em dashes 🙂.